 Only needles or lancets should be placed in your Sharps Disposal container.
-This includes needles that are permanently attached to your syringe (e.g. insulin syringes or prefilled syringes with needle permanently attached) or needles that are permanently attached to the Administration set (e.g. subcutaneous administration sets).
+This includes needles that are permanently attached to your syringe (e.g. insulin syringes or pre-filled syringes with needles permanently attached) or needles that are permanently attached to the Administration set (e.g. subcutaneous administration sets).

 No other items need to be disposed of in your Sharps Disposal container, including used gloves, used dressings, or used administration sets in which a needle is not permanently attached.

 For more information Regarding Sharps disposal in your area visit these websites: